 To give birth (v.): When a baby, not in a shell, emerges from the body of a viviparous mother, she "gives birth".
 And as you know, your birthday is the day you were born on.
 Viviparous mothers "bear" live young.
 (Pronunciation: That's beə(r) as in air, wear, tear and pear, not as in beer, clear, near or dear).

 Food for embryos

 In the hen's egg that we all know, the zygote starts life in the middle of a food supply - the yolk and the albumen.
 The hen first has to find food and eat it, and then process the food into yolk and albumen, and then add a hard shell.
-This process is complex, it takes time and energy, and a lot of things can go wrong.
+This process takes time and energy, and it's quite complex, so there are a lot of things that can go wrong.
 The eggs of all vertebrates (birds, reptiles and mammals) have yolk.

 Many insects have a much more economical system.
 They lay eggs directly onto something the larvae can eat.
 For example, the European/ Asian peacock butterfly (Aglais io) lays its eggs on the leaves of the stinging nettle (Urtica dioica).
 When the eggs hatch into caterpillars, they can start eating the leaf straight away.